JetBrains/ideavim/doc/IdeaVim Plugins.md

 IdeaVim Plugins
 --------------------

 IdeaVim plugins work like the original Vim plugins.
-If you want to turn of any of them, you have to enable it via this command in your `~/.ideavimrc`:
+If you want to turn any of them on, you have to enable it via this command in your `~/.ideavimrc`:

 ```
 Plug '<plugin-github-reference>'